What Do Ladybirds Eat?

 You might be surprised to learn that these tiny insects have big appetites!
 A single ladybird can eat up to 50 aphids a day, making them valuable allies for pest control.
 But what eats ladybirds in return?
 Birds, frogs, and spiders are among their predators.

-But what ladybug eats depends on its stage in life.
+But what a ladybug eats depends on its stage in life.
 Baby ladybirds, or larvae, eat even more than adults, sometimes consuming hundreds of aphids before they grow into full-sized ladybirds.

 So, if you’re trying to control pests, keeping ladybirds around by providing them with the right food is a great solution.

-Can Ladybirds Eat Leaves?
+Can Ladybugs Eat Leaves?

 One common question is, can ladybugs eat leaves?
 The answer is no—ladybirds are carnivores when it comes to their main diet.
 They prefer eating insects like aphids, which are harmful to plants.